Justin-Roe/DWFinalProject/Data/README.md

 | company     | Text    | Production company                                 |
 | runtime     | Numeric | Length in minutes of the movie                     |

-The dataset chosen from Kaggle named "Movie Industry" by Daniel Grijalva has extensive information on thousands of movies from the last 50 years.
+The dataset chosen from Kaggle named "Movie Industry" by Daniel Grijalva has extensive information on thousands of movies from 1980 to 2020.
 [📄 Download the Movies CSV](https://github.com/user-attachments/files/20030882/movies.csv)

 The additional information gathered came from IMDbs Top 250 Movies list.
 Each movie's link was crawled through and the amount of awards the movie won and was nominated for were scraped and added to a dataframe with the movie's name and release year.